Stanek Windows Cost And Price Quotes

 UltraExtreme Impact Window

 Stanek also makes an impact window that they boldly name the UltraExtreme.
-The window is impressive, with a DP70 rating and .21 U-factor.
-The window uses a laminated glass, along with good corner welds and a nice exterior screen.
+This hurricane window is impressive, with a DP70 rating and .21 U-factor.
+Additionally, the window uses a laminated glass, along with good corner welds and a nice exterior screen.
 The company has a good video clip on their site showing the strength of the UltraExtreme and its ability to stand up to pretty severe impacts to the surface of the window.
-Like Renewal By Andersen, Stanek does their own installations so consumers will get factory trained installers, but they will also pay more for the included service –
+Like Renewal By Andersen, Stanek does their own installations so consumers will get factory trained installers, but they will also pay more for the included service.

 » Compare to PGT Hurricane Windows